Woolfrey/control_kuka_impedance/README.md

 ### Following a Transform

-This action server solves the real-time Cartesian velocity control to enable the robot to follow a desired `tf2:transform`.
+This action server solves the real-time Cartesian impedance control to enable the robot to follow a desired `tf2:transform`.
 It uses an interactive marker within Rviz, from the `serial_link_interfaces` repository which as the `interactive_marker` node.
 But you can set up the action server to follow any transform, such as following an object in real time.

 You run it with:
 ```